-- Creep through, around and over and under a family furniture obstacle course.
+- Creep through, around, over and under a family furniture obstacle course.
 This will help encourage general motor and bilateral development.

 - Hold your baby’s hand and encourage jumping off a small step.
 Try to do it over a very low object.

 - Identify objects in large baby books.

 - Sort pictures of different family members.
 Ask your baby to identify which picture is of which family member.

 - Stacking and nesting toys; fillable objects and pouring toys; toy xylophone/telephone.
 These toys will help develop eye-hand coordination.

 - Have your baby use a large hammer with large pegs.